michaelseemichaeldo/escrow256/design_pattern_decisions.md

 # Mortal design pattern

-Implemented mortal design pattern to destroy a contract if need be using the selfdestruct keyword in the destroyContract() function.
+Escrow256.sol implements the mortal design pattern to destroy a contract if need be using the selfdestruct keyword in the destroyContract() function.

 # Withdrawal Pattern

-Implemented withdrawal pattern protects against re-entrancy and denial of service attacks.
+The withdrawal pattern was implemented to protect against re-entrancy and denial of service attacks.
 The function logic is separated.
 The TokenSellerDeposit() and buyerDeposit functions handle the accounting of the amounts sent with the transaction.
-Another function, completeTransaction(), allows accounts to transfer their balance from the contract to their account.
+Other functions, like completeTransaction or cancelTransaction, allows accounts to transfer their balance from the contract to the user's account.

 # State Machine